Mistral-Yu/360-RealityScan-Postshot-Tools/README.md

 A consolidated toolkit for turning 360° video captures into RealityScan-friendly datasets and optimized point clouds that seed PostShot/3D Gaussian Splatting (3DGS) projects.
 The scripts cover every stage from frame extraction to PLY refinement, and the desktop GUI orchestrates the full flow.

 > **Project status:** actively edited and expanded.
 Expect interface polish, richer presets, and additional documentation updates in upcoming revisions.
+> The code in this repository was generated with the assistance of OpenAI Codex.

 ---